Harshini-Revalli/Harshini-Revalli.github.io/Readme.md

 ⚡️ Easy to modify

 ## Installation & Deployment 📦
-- Clone the repository and modify the content of <b>index.html</b>
+- Clone the repository and modify the content of `index.html` to personalize your portfolio.
-- Add or remove images from `assets/img/` directory as per your requirement.
+- Add your profile and university images to `assets/img/profile/` and `assets/img/education/` respectively.
+- Place your project images (if you decide to add them back) in `assets/img/portfolio/`.
-- Update the info of `projects` folder according to your need
+- Update the details in the `index.html` for your projects.
-- Use [Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) to create your own website.
-- To deploy your website, first you need to create github repository with name `<your-github-username>.github.io` and push the generated code to the `master` branch.
+- To deploy your website via [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site):
+  1. Create a GitHub repository named `<your-github-username>.github.io` (e.g., `Harshini-Revalli.github.io`).
+  2. Push your code to the `main` branch of this repository.
+  3. Go to your repository settings on GitHub, navigate to "Pages" under "Code and automation," select the `main` branch as the source, and save.

 ## Sections 📚
 ✔️ About\
 ✔️ Interests\
 ✔️ Education\
-✔️ Online Certification\
 ✔️ Experience\
 ✔️ Projects \
 ✔️ Skills \
-✔️ Resume\
 ✔️ Contact Info

 ## Tools Used 🛠️
 *   <b>GitHub Pages</b> - To host my static website (HTML, CSS, JS).

 ## Contributing 💡
 #### Step 1